AnotherKamila/scion-p4netfpga/README.md

      export XILINXD_LICENSE_FILE= ...
      ```
    * Check `~/projects/P4-NetFPGA/tools/settings.sh`:
      * Make sure that `$SUME_FOLDER` points to where you checked out the NetFPGA repo.
-(TODO is that needed at all?)
-     * `$P4_PROJECT_NAME` is irrelevant, as this project is self-contained and does not depend on the NetFPGA build system.
+     * `$P4_PROJECT_NAME` and the like are irrelevant, as this project is
+       self-contained and does not depend on the NetFPGA build system.
+However,
+       it does depend on some `$SUME_*` variables to find IP cores and scripts,
+       so make sure those are correct.
+(Setting `$SUME_FOLDER` should be
+       sufficient.)
-5. Build the SUME hardware library cores and some software to access registers:
+5. Build the SUME hardware library cores and some software used for communication with the NetFPGA:
    ```
    cd $SUME_FOLDER/lib/hw/xilinx/cores/tcam_v1_1_0/ && make update && make
    cd $SUME_FOLDER/lib/hw/xilinx/cores/cam_v1_1_0/ && make update && make